Lankelapalem

 Lankelapalem is a neighbourhood in the city of Visakhapatnam, state of Andhra Pradesh, India.
 It is a suburb of the city.

 About

-It is on the south side of city with many small scale industries situated here including pharma city, employing many locals, and it is one of the transport hub.
+It is on the south side of the city with many small scale industries situated here including pharma city, employing many locals, and it is one of the transport hubs.

 Transport

 Lankelapalem is well connected with Gajuwaka, NAD X Road, Malkapuram and Dwaraka Nagar.